bluemountaincyber/sans-totp/README.md

     ![Secret key value](images/secret_key.png)

-8. Deploy the Terraform code (updating the `otp_secret` variable value to match the secret key that you just retrieved (and is currently on your system's clipboard).
-During this process, you will be prompted to enter the secret key value.
+8. Deploy the Terraform code as shown below.

+    - During this process, you will be prompted to enter the secret key value.
 Paste or type the secret key value and press **Enter** (you will not see feedback as this value is marked `sensitive` in the Terraform code).

-You will also be prompted if you would like to continue.
+    - You will also be prompted if you would like to continue.
 Type `yes` and press **Enter**.

     ```bash
     terraform init